Dataset Description

 Tools and Resources

-Designated LLM: A specific small language model (<70B parameters) has been designated for use in this competition.
-Participants are required to use this model to ensure a fair comparison of prompt effectiveness.
+Designated LLM: Specific small language models (<70B parameters) have been designated for use in this competition.
+Participants are required to use these models to ensure a fair comparison of prompt effectiveness.

-Jupyter Notebook: To streamline your workflow, we have provided a ready-to-use Jupyter notebook.
-This notebook demonstrates how to load the dataset, apply your prompt to the cases, run the LLM, and format your output for submission.
+Jupyter Notebook: To streamline your workflow, we have provided ready-to-use Jupyter notebooks.
+These notebooks demonstrate how to load the dataset, apply your prompt to the cases, run the LLM, and format your output for submission.
+(For fair prompt validation after the competition, it is strongly recommended to use these notebooks or strictly follow their LLM settings if running locally.
+If you modify the LLM beyond the default settings, we may not be able to validate your prompt.)

 Getting Started Guide: A step-by-step guide is included in the competition datasets.
-This guide walks you through accessing the dataset, using the Jupyter notebook, and submitting your results on Kaggle.
+This guide walks you through setting up an LLM environment on Kaggle, using the Jupyter notebook, and submitting your results.

 All required files, including the dataset, notebook, and guide, are available in the Competition Datasets section on Kaggle.